-The Georgetown Public Policy Review is the McCourt School of Public Policy’s nonpartisan academic journal, offering analysis and critical insight on today’s most pressing policy challenges.
+Established in 1995, the Georgetown Public Policy Review (GPPR) is the McCourt School of Public Policy’s nonpartisan academic journal, offering analysis and critical insight on today’s most pressing policy challenges.
 GPPR is a student-run publication, featuring articles from students, faculty, policy analysts, and practitioners across the globe.
 Our mission is to promote thorough and empirical work in our field, as well as provide an outlet for thoughtful and provocative pieces on current events and contentious issues.

 EduWonks Education Policy

 EduWonks is Georgetown’s premier education policy student organization.
 EduWonks facilitates policy dialogue, professional growth experiences, and interdisciplinary collaboration through our speaker events, policy chats, and service initiatives in the DC community.
 Last year’s notable events included Hanseul Kang, DC State Superintendent of Education, Jennifer Niles, DC Deputy Mayor of Education, and panels on issues such as the School-to-Prison Pipeline and topics in international comparative education.